mobeigi/chessort/data/generation/README.md

 - Analyzes chess positions from FEN strings using Stockfish.
 - Retrieves the top N moves for each position.
-- Filters out positions that do not meet a minimum number of distinct move evaluations.
+- Filters out positions that do not meet a minimum number of moves.
 - Saves the results to CSV files.
 - Generates metadata for each chunk of processed data.